ErVaaL/m2m-internal-auth-lib/README.md

 This protocol should be implemented for situations where one service is made in Java and another in different language/framework.

-The library / protocol itself is not tied to REST but can also be used with technologies like: gRPC, WebSockets, RabbbitMQ, Kafka, etc.
+The library / protocol itself is not tied to REST and should aslo work with technologies like: gRPC, WebSockets, RabbbitMQ, Kafka, etc.

 ### Java Maven project implementation: